KPrakriti/Android-Development/README.md

 # Android-Development
-## You can find the basics of Android and some Projects here
+## The basics of Android Development and some Projects.